zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 If you have a physics background, the labeling of the angles and the indices of refraction may appear unconventional, since Eqn.
 8a-8c are typically expressed in terms of the direction of incidence rather than exitance.
 The present notation is motivated by the definition of the BSDF given by Eqn.
 4a-4b, where the view vector is fixed.
 This alteration is enabled by the symmetry of the Fresnel equations, which makes Eqn.
 8 invariant under the exchange of the subscripts $\small v \text{ and } t$.
 Intuitively, the Fresnel reflectance (which is a ratio of two irradiance values) depends only on the path taken by light, and is unaffected by the reversal of its direction.

-The definition of the transmission component of the perfect specular BSDF is marginally more complicated.
+The definition of the transmission component of the smooth specular BSDF is marginally more complicated.
 Let

 $$ \tag{9a}
 \begin{aligned}